pponce/homebridge-script2/MIGRATION.md

 }
 ```

 Remove only the old entries whose `accessory` is `Script2`.
 Preserve other accessories and platforms.
 If a Script2 platform already exists, merge into it rather than creating another block.
 Omit the per-accessory `accessory` key in the new lists.
 Convert stateless entries using the table above.
-Homebridge may report the old accessory type as unregistered if you install the beta before removing old entries.
+Homebridge may report the old accessory type as unregistered if you install 1.0.0 before removing old entries.

 ## Validation and timing changes